vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `Object`

+An hash of directives to be made available to the ViewModel.
+For details on how to write a custom directive, see [Writing Custom Directives](/guide/custom-directive.html).

 ### filters

 - **Type:** `Object`

+A hash of filters to be made available to the ViewModel.
+For details on how to write a custom filter, see [Writing Custom Filters](/guide/custom-filter.html).

 ### components

 - **Type:** `Object`

+A hash of components to be made available to the ViewModel.
+For details on how to extend and compose ViewModels, see [Composing ViewModels](/guide/composition.html).

 ### partials

 - **Type:** `Object`

+A hash of partials to be made available to the ViewModel.
+Also see [v-partial](/api/directives.html#v-partial).

 ## Misc